James Oglethorpe: In Georgia

-The Anne reached Charleston, South Carolina, on 13 January 1733.
+Anne reached Charleston, South Carolina, on 13 January 1733.
 When they arrived in Georgia 1 February 1733, Spalding notes that Oglethorpe chose to settle "as far from the Spanish as he geographically could".
 As Spain disliked their presence in the region, Oglethorpe was careful to maintain good relations with the Native Americans who lived in the region.
-Left for England and expanded Georgia further south when he returned.
-When Oglethorpe returned to England in 1737 he was confronted by an angry British and Spanish government.
+He left for England and expanded Georgia further south when he returned.
+When Oglethorpe returned to England in 1737 he was confronted by both angry British and Spanish governments.
 That year, Oglethorpe granted land to 40 Jewish settlers against the orders of the Georgia trustees.

 On 4 December 1731, Oglethorpe entered into a partnership with Jean-Pierre Pury to settle land in South Carolina.
 He gained a 1/4 stake in a 3,000 acre plot of land.
 His holdings, termed the 'Oglethorpe Barony' were located at the 'Palachocolas', a crossing of the Savannah River in Granville County.
 He may have held the tract, around 2,060 acres, for the trustees.
 From 1732 to 1738, Oglethorpe was the de facto leader of Georgia and dominated both the military and the civil aspects of the country.
 From 1738 to 1743 he commanded a British regiment and was also involved in civil affairs before returning to England.
 While he was involved with the colony, Oglethorpe was the most prominent trustee and the only one to actually live in the colony.
 He was also involved in mapping the colony.

 Oglethorpe founded the still-active Solomon's Masonic Lodge in 1734.